Teratophyllum ludens

 Classification & Common Names

-• Collection Party: Gwee Aik Teck, Hassan Ibrahim, Derek Lee, Chang Chee Lin
+• Collected by: Gwee Aik Teck, Hassan Ibrahim, Derek Lee, Chang Chee Lin

 • Habitat: Lowland forest